SAILABILITY HONG KONG LIMITED

 In 2009, Mike Rawbone and his wife Kay set out to establish the first Sailablity program in Hong Kong, along similar lines to those organised by the RYA in the UK.

 Kay & Mike having made their home in Hong Kong, became members of HHYC.
 They have 3 children, Rachel, Joanne & David.
-They have 7 grandchildren - 4 girls and 3 boys.
+They have 7 grandchildren - 4 girls and 3 boys and now a great grandson!!!!
+Where have the years gone?

 Sadly Mike passed away suddenly in 2020.
 We are pleased to say that his wonderful legacy continues with the support of our Sailability Family.